Residence Halls of UCT Prague

 Are paid on the top of the monthly rent.

-- Service charges (such as water, cleaning common areas, garbage removal etc.) are usually included in the monthly rent, but please check with the owner, usually they equal to 1000 CZK per month and they are settled according to the actual consumption usually at the end of the year or by agreement with the owner once per year
+- Service charges (such as water, cleaning common areas, garbage removal etc.) are usually included in the monthly rent, but please check with the owner, usually they are settled according to the actual consumption at the end of the year or by agreement with the owner once per year

-- Internet: is paid directly to the service provider of your own choice which you can find here according to your address:
+- Internet: is paid directly to the service provider of your own choice, you can find a list according to your address here: